 4. Extreme / incapacitating: The respondent described a dramatic symptom, far above threshold.
-He problem is pervasive, unmanageable, and overwhelming, and would be a high-priority target for intervention.
+The problem is pervasive, unmanageable, and overwhelming, and would be a high-priority target for intervention.

 Orsillo (2001) (PDF) p.
 259.

-This measure was created by staff at the VA National Center for PTSD.
-To obtain this scale complete the online request form.
+The CAPS-5 measure was created by staff at VA's National Center for PTSD.
+To obtain the CAPS-5 Assessments:

 - Non-VA providers: Please complete the online assessment request form.